Orinoco

 The Orinoco (/es/) is one of the longest rivers in South America at 2,140 km.
 Its drainage basin, sometimes known as the Orinoquia, covers approximately 1000000 km2, with 65% of it in Venezuela and 35% in Colombia.
-It is the fourth largest river in the world by discharge volume of water (39,000 m3/s at delta) due to the high precipitation throughout its catchment area (2,300 mm/a).
-The Orinoco River and its tributaries are the major transportation system for eastern and interior Venezuela and the Llanos of Colombia.
+It is the third largest river in the world by discharge volume of water (39,000 m3/s at delta) due to the high precipitation throughout its catchment area (2,300 mm/a).

+The river and its tributaries are the major transportation system for eastern and interior Venezuela and the Llanos plain of Colombia.
+The Guaviare River is the main tributary.
 The environment and wildlife in the Orinoco's basin are extremely diverse.

 Etymology

-The river's name is derived from the Warao term for "a place to paddle", itself derived from the terms güiri (paddle) and noko (place) i.e. a navigable place.
+The river's name is derived from the Warao term for "a place to paddle", derived from the terms güiri (paddle) and noko (place) i.e. a navigable place.